 I discuss the idea with my husband at dinner, between the requests from my toddler and a nursing baby.
 Now and then, I jot down a few notes but nothing official yet.

 I was able to write my ebook in one month because I had it 80 percent fleshed out in my mind.
 All I had to do was put pen to paper, or in my case, fingers to keyboard.

 Create an Outline.

 Creating an outline of your post or product is a critical step.
-It provides you with a roadmap and plan of your idea.
+It provides you with a roadmap and plan for your idea.
 You know how the saying goes, ‘Those who fail to plan, plan to fail.'

-After knowing I wanted to write an ebook and brainstorming for weeks before hand, I was finally ready to dedicate the month of May to creating and completing it.
+After knowing I wanted to write an ebook and brainstorming for weeks beforehand, I was finally ready to dedicate the month of May to creating and completing it.